Physical Therapy

 Program Length

-The typical three calendar year graduate program begins in the summer and includes seven academic semesters, with one summer internship, one fall-spring internship, and one spring internship.
+The typical three calendar year graduate program begins in the summer and includes seven academic semesters, with one summer 8 week clinical educational experience, one 12 week fall-spring clinical educational experience , and one 12 week spring clinical educational experience.
 Students graduate in May following completion of the third year of the DPT program.

 Curriculum Model